About Me

 He assured me that he wasn’t concerned about being seen or identified, because no one was around at the time of the shooting, and he had parked in a location that was hidden from view.
 He made sure to leave before the State Police investigators arrived at the scene.

 Codfish, who seemed rather calm and cool when discussing the murder, did not know Pike well and didn’t show any remorse for his actions.
 I attempted to interview other convicted associates of Bricker’s, but the requests were denied.
 It was around 1995 when I discussed the case with the Washington County Attorney’s office.
 Because Bricker was already serving several life sentences, and had been diagnosed with terminal cancer, it was decided that a prosecution would not be made.
-Codfish died of cancer on June 24, 2000, in Pittsburgh and Snooky subsequently died in a car accident on September 9, 2013, near Centerville.
+Codfish died of cancer on June 24, 2000, in Pittsburgh.

 The story of Bricker’s death that ran in the Pittsburgh Post-Gazette mentioned that he was allegedly involved with five murders with in an 18-month period.
 The first was the murder of Pike.
 The same article states that Snooky testified at Bricker’s racketeering trial that he (Bricker) was paid to kill Pike.
 Bricker was never charged.